andrew-data-dev/andrew-data-dev.github.io/content/personal_projects/stock-analyzer/index.md

 | :--: |
 | *Stock detail* |

+I used **[Chart.js](https://www.chartjs.org/)** for the charts -- it's an incredible JavaScript library!

-I used the **[yfinance Python library](https://github.com/ranaroussi/yfinance)** to pull stock data each morning, which was followed by the analysis to generate buy and sell alerts.
+To pull stock data each morning, I used the **[yfinance Python library](https://github.com/ranaroussi/yfinance)**, which was followed by the analysis to generate buy and sell alerts.
 My analysis focused on metrics I personally found valuable: tracking how many consecutive days a stock trended in a particular direction, calculating the percentage of its total price change, and comparing its current price against its 52-week high.
 Whether these metrics were actually valuable indicators is debatable—they were simply my own preferences based on what I thought might be beneficial for making trading decisions.